citrix-workspace/microapps-test-kit/README.md

 The test kit will then output a file called "results.txt" which provides details on any failed tests.

-If you are submitting a microapp to Citrix Ready it is required that you run this script beforehand and provide justification for any failed tests (for example, an endpoint may not support pagination).
+If you are submitting a microapp to Citrix Ready it is auggested that you run this script beforehand and provide justification for any failed tests (for example, an endpoint may not support pagination).
+It is likely that your microapp will fail some of the tests, this is not a problem as long as there is a reasonable explanation.

 # Steps